Subject Source: Library of Congress Subject HeadingsScope Note: Created For = NAHSTE

 Item — Box Lyell-temp-box 2: Series Coll-203/A1

 Scope and Contents This brown leather notebook contains pencil notes, sketches with labels, artistic sketches, long form essays on geological phenomena, mostly focused on the Pyrenees region and the Canary Islands.
-The following table of contents is Lyell's own words, copied from Lyell's own "Index", found at the beginning and end of the notebook, transcribed from digital surrogates using the platform Transkribus.
-When known, Lyell's abbreviations and contractions...
+This notebook has an inserted index, attached to the binding - by Lyell or someone else? - with thick black thread.
+The following table of contents is Lyell's own words, copied from Lyell's own "Index", found at the beginning and end of the notebook,...

 Dates: 18 August 1830-31 August 1830